AnemoCider/AnemoCider.github.io/_posts/2024-09-11-dark-souls-iii-music.md

 1:03 to 1:28

-The cello and the church bell work together, further unfolding the story and build up towards the next climax.
+The cello and the church bell work together, further unfolding the story and building up towards the next climax.

 1:29 to 1:55

-The tune suddenly turns towards the bass part, which becomes anxious and intense.
+The bass part suddenly appears and takes control of the melody, creating an anxious atmosphere.
 It feels like the boss's attack becomes intense, and the player is making all attempts to fight back.
 Then the saprano joins and pushes the music to the climax again, which feels like the boss becomes insane,

 1:55 to 2:45 (the end)